Dog dies during Delta Air Lines layover in Michigan

 "There was a stop in Detroit at 6 a.m.
 Alejandro was checked on.
 He was alive.
 Then between 8 a.m. and 8:30 a.m. he was checked on again and he was dead," said Dellegrazie's attorney, Evan Oshan.

-Delta spokeswoman Lisa Hellerstedt said the dog was discovered with vomit and fluids in the cage.
+A Delta official said the dog was discovered with vomit and fluids in the cage.

 "The family is very upset," Oshan said.
 "This is essentially their family member who died.
 To say they are upset is a gross understatement."